topeberti/Polilingo/Docs/Backend.md

 **Outputs:**

-- List of jsons of full session data and list of jsons of full lesson data.
+- List of jsons of full session data, list of jsons of full lesson data, and list of strings of passed session IDs.

 ### Learning